 This past weekend I graduated from high school!
 The official ceremony was really nice and afterwards we had a party at my house.
-The entire day was perfect- I celebrated with lots of family, friends, and teachers.
+The entire day was perfect- I celebrated with lots of family, asthma friends, psychotherapist and teachers.

 Another exciting thing about the day is that I spoke at the graduation ceremony because I was the valedictorian!
-I was nervous while speaking in front of the 5000 people there, but people said I didn’t sound or look nervous.
+I was nervous while speaking in front of the 5000 people there, thumb but people said I didn’t sound or look nervous.
 I hadn’t let anyone read my speech before the ceremony for several reasons.
 First of all, I wanted it to be a surprise, especially to my family.
 And I also didn’t want anyone suggesting that I change or edit parts.
 It’s not that I didn’t think that people wouldn’t have valid points or couldn’t improve the quality of the speech, but rather that I wanted it to simply communicate my thoughts and message.
 It was important to me to deliver a speech that was authentic, a speech that recognized both the faults and positive aspects of the education system.
 In the end, I wrote a speech I’m really proud of, and it got positive feedback from people at graduation.

 Now that graduation is over, I’m sharing the speech here in case others want to read it :) I hope you had a wonderful start to your summer!